12,855 words, one hour and 30 min, depending on reading speed

-Appleby had been walking his dog that night and had seen Eric enter the gas station.
-Eric shoved Mr. Farlin, Appleby said, then ran out the door, crossed the intersection, and headed east on Dubois Street.
+He’d been walking his dog that night, Appleby said, and had seen Eric enter the gas station.
+“Bishop shoved Mr. Farlin, then ran out the door, crossed the intersection, and headed east on Dubois Street.”

-“I tied Dumb-ass – that’s my dog’s name, Dumb-ass,” he said with a wide grin, eyes casting around, “I tied him to a sign post and followed Bishop.”.
+He raked his hair.
+“I tied Dumb-ass – that’s my dog’s name, Dumb-ass.”
+He grinned, eyes casting around.
+“Tied him to a sign post and followed Bishop.”

-He’d hidden behind a bush, he continued, and obtained a description of Eric’s Ford Fairlane and the tag number as the car rolled beneath a street light after turning around.
+He’d hidden behind a bush and obtained a description of Eric’s Ford Fairlane and the tag number as the car rolled beneath a street light.

 When Appleby ended his testimony, the judge asked Eric’s attorney if he wanted to cross-examine.
 The attorney waved a No.

-Judge Parker peered at Argroves for a few seconds, frowned, and turned to the witness.
+Judge Parker observed Argroves for a few seconds, frowned, and faced the witness.